Varicella Immunity Test

 What Is a Varicella Immunity Test?

-A varicella immunity test is a serological blood test used
+The varicella immunity test is a serological blood test

-to find out whether you are protected against the varicella zoster virus, which causes
+that confirms whether you have protection against the varicella zoster virus,

 How Does the Varicella Immunity Test Work?